mdsteiner/EFAtools/README.md

 The EFAtools package provides functions to perform exploratory factor analysis (EFA) procedures and compare their solutions.
 The goal is to provide state-of-the-art factor retention methods and a high degree of flexibility in the EFA procedures.
-This way, implementations from R psych and SPSS can be compared.
-Moreover, functions for Schmid-Leiman transformation, and computation of omegas are provided.
 To speed up the analyses, some of the iterative procedures like principal axis factoring (PAF) are implemented in C++.

 ## Installation